 The sweeter welcome, we will keep ourselves

-Here we can clearly see the softer consonants of sibilance, such as “s” sounds in words like sun, so, storms, swells, sooner, sweeter, suppertime and sooner and hissing sound in “shipwracking” and “furbished”.
+Here we can clearly see the softer consonants of sibilance, such as “s” sounds in the words noted in bold.

 With smell of steaks in passageways.